Natal Luz

-Natal Luz, which literally means "Christmas of Lights", is an annual Christmas festival in Gramado, Brazil.
+Natal Luz, which means "Christmas of Lights" in Portuguese, is an annual Christmas festival in Gramado, Brazil.
 The festival began in 1986 as a small concert conducted by Eleazar de Carvalho, one of the country's most celebrated orchestra conductors.
-Over the years, it has grown into Brazil's largest Christmas event.
+Over the years, it has grown into Brazil's largest ever Christmas event.

 The Natal Luz is celebrated in Gramado, a city in Rio Grande do Sul.
 Gramado has been labeled the country's Christmas capital, an honor it has held for over 20 years.
 The celebration gathers around 1.5 million people every year and runs from November 12 to January 13, making it one of the longest Christmas festivals in the world.

 Highlights and attractions

 The celebration of the Natal Luz consists of a wide array of events and attractions, including one that allows visitors to feel how it is to be inside a Christmas tree.
 The so-called magic Christmas tree is 99-foot tall and has over 3,500 ornaments, 2,600 string lights, 1,000 strobe lights, and an artificial snow machine.
 The festivities also include tree lighting shows, contests, games, parades, reindeer exhibits, musical performances, and dramatic readings of classic holiday plays, such as the “Fantastic Christmas Factory”, a musical about a child who was able to witness the wonders of Christmas coming to life.